RaphxelS/Nike_Scrapper/README.md

 ## Usage
-When the bot is launched, go to the room of your choice and type the command :
+When the bot is launched, go to the discord channel of your choice and type the command :
 ```
 !nk [size] [link]
 ```